 The Loki series will follow on from the events of Avengers: Endgame.
 During the time heist in the Battle of New York (2012), past-Loki managed to get away with the Tesseract.
 Whilst the Avengers simply time-travelled again to acquire it to defeat Thanos, 2012 Loki teleported away, and in the process created another separate timeline.

-The teaser trailer for the Marvel shows included a brief clip of Loki, and fans were quick to notice that his outfit was a nod to the Time Variance Authority from the Marvel Comics.
+The trailer reveals that he'll be captured by the Time Variance Authority from the Marvel Comics.
 This organisation is in charge of monitoring alternative timelines, so they’ve likely spotted Loki’s escape and are monitoring his movements.
+It looks like both Owen Wilson and Gugu Mbatha-Raw are playing members of the TVA.

 There’s also speculation that Sophia Di Martino will be playing one of two characters - Lady Loki or Enchantress - after a set photo leaked on Twitter.
 Lady Loki is basically a female version of Loki, whilst Enchantress is known as one of Thor’s greatest enemies - someone this Loki would be likely to team up with.